 Shawn:

-Hey Julie, I’ve been looking at how people use Free Cash Flow (FCF) in valuations, especially in Discounted Cash Flow (DCF) models and relative multiples, but I’ve realized something important: it’s not just about the FCF figure itself, it’s really about the quality of that FCF.
+Hey Julie, I’ve been looking at how people use Free Cash Flow (FCF) in valuations, especially in Discounted Cash Flow (DCF) models and relative multiples, but I’ve realized something important: it’s not just about the FCF figure itself, it’s really about the quality in free cash flow.
 What do you think?

 Julie: